antonscheffer/as_sftp/README.md

 ### Trust Connection First Time

-Alternatively to providing the *fingerprint* directly, you can trust the connection.
+As an alternative to providing the *fingerprint* directly, you can trust the connection.

 ```sql
 BEGIN